 Can Solar Energy Ever Fully Replace Fossil Fuels?

-Fossil fuels currently produce the majority of the world’s energy.
+It is vital to replace fossil fuels because they currently produce the majority of the world’s energy.
 Although the environmental hazards of burning coal and other fossil fuels are widely known, the global community has been slow to adopt solar energy and other alternative power sources on a broad scale.
 Converting to solar was once written off as a radical shift, especially since fossil fuel industries are well-established and dominate global energy markets.

 However, solar power has become increasingly cost effective and technologically efficient.
 As consumers witness the evidence of climate change and become more concerned about the health of the natural environment, they are seeking out different ways to power their homes.
 You can discover new options that benefit the planet and your own household budget.
 It seems not only possible, but actually probable, that the world will make a dramatic shift to green technologies like solar in the coming years.